 The domestic violence and restraining order attorneys of Jacobs Berger take pride in protecting the safety and legal rights of families across Morris County and beyond.
 Our firm is prepared to secure your safety through any means necessary, and has extensive experience securing temporary restraining orders and final restraining orders for our clients.
 If you or a loved one is a victim of domestic violence, lean on our experience to secure your freedom, your legal rights, and your safety.

-Call our office today at 973-281-4859 a comprehensive and confidential case assessment regarding your individuals needs and concerns when it comes to domestic violence and to learn more about what you can do as a victim.
+Call our office today at 973-281-4859 a strategic planning session regarding your individuals needs and concerns when it comes to domestic violence and to learn more about what you can do as a victim.

 Resources for Domestic Abuse Victims and Their Families